St Clement's Church, Oxford: Civil War

-St Clement's parish register for 1643 (OS) records "Capt.
+An extract from St Clement's parish register for 1643 (OS) records "Capt.
 Slade, shot to death buried 12th Sept." and "Jan (9) Francis Cole executed for a spie & buried beside ye church privately without any ceremonie".
 During the Siege of Oxford (1644-1646) the church and parish were literally on the front line between the Parliamentary forces on Headington Hill and the Royalists in the city.
 It was reported that, as a consequence, "no parish suffered more severely" with whole streets being demolished to facilitate the building of fortifications or to prevent the enemy from taking cover.
 The 17th century Black Horse Inn and the church were among the few buildings to survive.

 Growth and change

 In the early 1800s, slum clearances in Oxford saw St Clement's expand rapidly, with over three hundred new "houses being built between 1821 and 1824".
 The old church was small, seating 250, and services were "… very much interrupted and annoyed by the continued noise of carriages passing to and fro …", so a plan was formed to build a new church on a new site to accommodate the growing population.

 As the then rector, Revd John Gutch, was in his 80s, the decision was made to appoint a curate to assist him and to raise money for the new church.

-John Henry Newman, later Cardinal Newman and then Saint John Henry Newman, became curate in 1824.
+John Henry Newman, later Cardinal Newman and then St John Henry Newman, became curate in 1824.
 Although he was only at St Clement's for two years, Newman had an enormous impact on the parish, becoming widely respected as "a proper minister".
 He visited every home in the parish, started a Sunday school and preached regularly to a packed church.

 The new church

-Thanks to Newman's fundraising, the present church was constructed in 1827–28.
-It was built by John Hudson of Oxford at a cost of £6,032 19s 5d on land in Hacklingcroft Meadow, given by Sir John Lock.
+Thanks to Newman's fundraising, the present church was constructed in 1825–28.
+It was built by John Hudson of Oxford at a cost of £6,032 19s 5d on land in Hacklingcroft Meadow, given by Sir Joseph Lock (1760-1844), a local banker and goldsmith.
 The church had originally invited designs along the lines of Salisbury Cathedral or a Grecian temple but settled on an Anglo-Norman design on the grounds of cost.